The Lorana Sullivan UK Foundation

 How to Apply

 The Lorana Sullivan UK Foundation does not have a public application process.
-The foundation operates through established partnerships with select journalism education institutions and organizations.
-Grants are awarded based on trustee discretion to organizations aligned with the foundation's mission of improving investigative and business journalism education.
+The foundation operates through established partnerships with select journalism education institutions and organisations.
+Grants are awarded based on trustee discretion to organisations aligned with the foundation's mission of improving investigative and business journalism education.

-The foundation works with a small, trusted group of partner organizations including:
+The foundation works with a small, trusted group of partner organisations including:

 - Centre for Investigative Journalism (UK)